inasafe/inasafe-django/README-dev.md

   * Remote path: /home/web
 * click OK to save your run configuration

 Now you can run the server using the green triangle next to the Django server label in the run configurations pull down.
-Debug will aslo work and you will be able to step through views etc as you work.
+Debug will also work and you will be able to step through views etc as you work.

+## Developer FAQ

+**Q**: I get ``ImportError: Could not import settings core.settings.dev_timlinux`` when starting the server.

+**A:** ``django_project/core/settings/secret.py is either corrupt or you don't have permissions to read it as the user you are running ``runserver`` as.
+A common cause of this is if you are running the server in both production mode and developer mode on the same host.
+Simply remove the file or change ownership permissions so that you can read/write it.